jasonpolites/gcf-recipes/simulator/README.md

 ### Deployment

-The emulator can host both BACKGROUND and HTTP (foreground) Cloud Functions.
+The simulator can host both BACKGROUND and HTTP (foreground) Cloud Functions.
-By default the emulator will consider functions deployed to be BACKGROUND functions.
+By default the simulator will consider functions deployed to be BACKGROUND functions.
 To deploy an HTTP function, use the `--trigger-http` argument

     functions deploy <module> <function> --trigger-http

 ### Executing a Cloud Function

-Start the Emulator
+Start the Simulator

     functions start